-- Snapshot: Provides a summary of count and weight estimates for all species caught. - Time Series: Provides detailed count and weight estimates for individual species over time, as well as mean lengths and weights for harvested (Type A+B1) fish. - Preview of Data Standards: Provides cumulative estimates at the annual level (i.e., across all available waves for each calendar or fishing year specified) or through the most recent wave for which data are available at the time the query is run.
-Also provides a preview of the precision threshold, which does not publish statistically unreliable estimates (i.e., estimates with insufficient sample sizes or PSEs above 50%). - Calibration Comparisons: Provides a comparison of estimates available before the 2017 application of two calibrations to support the modified APAIS and new FES, or BASE series; estimates resulting from the application of a calibration to data collected before the 2013 APAIS design change, or ACAL series; and estimates resulting from the full application of both calibrations to data collected between 1981 and 2017, or FCAL series. - MRFSS/MRIP Comparisons: Provides a comparison of original, unweighted MRFSS catch estimates and weighted MRIP catch estimates for Atlantic and Gulf coast states from 2004 through 2011. - Length Frequencies: Provides length distributions for select species by inch or centimeter group. - LPS Time Series: Provides detailed count estimates for individual species over time, as determined through the LPS.

-- LPS Length Frequencies: Provides length distributions for species covered in the LPS. - HMS Catch Cards: Provides billfish, swordfish, and bluefin tuna count estimates and length distributions reported in Maryland and North Carolina.
+- Snapshot: Provides a summary of count and weight estimates for all species caught. - Time Series: Provides detailed count and weight estimates for individual species over time (wave, cumulatively through the most recent wave, and at the annual level), as well as mean lengths and weights for harvested (Type A+B1) fish. - By Wave, Cumulative, and Annual: See Temporal Terms. - Length Frequencies: Provides length distributions for select species by inch or centimeter group. - LPS Time Series: Provides detailed count estimates for individual species over time, as determined through the LPS. - LPS Length Frequencies: Provides length distributions for species covered in the LPS. - HMS Catch Cards: Provides billfish, swordfish, and bluefin tuna count estimates and length distributions reported in Maryland and North Carolina.